 The City Charter outlines the powers, duties, and structure of Philadelphia’s government.
 Key provisions of Article 10—entitled “Prohibited Activities of Council members, City Officers, Employees and Others, and Penalties”—address:

-The Philadelphia Board of Ethics established regulations that interpret the Philadelphia Home Rule Charter, Article 10 and posts copies of the regulations on its website.
+The Board of Ethics establishes regulations that interpret Article 10 of the Home Rule Charter.

-Chapter 20-600 of the City’s Code of Laws contains a section called “Standards of Conduct and Ethics,” known informally as “The Philadelphia Ethics Code.”
+Chapter 20-600 of the City Code contains a section called “Standards of Conduct and Ethics,” known informally as “The Philadelphia Ethics Code.”
 Key provisions of the Ethics Code address:

-The Philadelphia Board of Ethics established regulations that interpret the City Code of Ethics and posts copies of the regulations on its website.
+The Board of Ethics establishes regulations that interpret the Ethics Code.

 Chapter 17-1400 of the City Code applies to professional services contractors, recipients of financial assistance, or principal contractors or subcontractors for best value contracts, with limited exceptions.

 Known as the City’s “Pay to Play” Law, this law enhances the integrity and transparency of the City’s contracting processes by eliminating the real and perceived favoritism in the awards of City’s professional services contracts and financial assistance.
 Requires eligibility restrictions, attribution rule, and mandatory disclosure requirements.

 Applicable to executive branch employees and other entities (e.g., boards, commissions, task forces) established by the Mayor, executive orders are directives from the Mayor of Philadelphia.
 In some cases, such as the acceptance of gifts, executive orders may be stricter than rules applicable to non-executive branch employees.

 This order prohibits the acceptance of certain gifts from specific sources to City officers and employees.
 Key provisions address: